-- Two – fill in the file, create formulas, and perform necessary calculations.
+- Step two – fill in the file, create formulas, and perform necessary calculations.
 Utilise the integrated Google features and finish off with formatting, improving visualisation and customisation as needed.

 - Step three – download the file if needed or save it on Google Drive under the designated Google account for easy access anytime through various devices.

-- Four – collaborate on the sheet with peers through sharing the spreadsheet link or simply adding the team by sending them an invitation via Gmail.
+- Step four – collaborate on the sheet with peers through sharing the spreadsheet link or simply adding the team by sending them an invitation via Gmail.

 Microsoft Excel 101: Personal And Business Use

 Excel is part of the Microsoft Office suite of programs.
-If it’s not installed with the windows version then it has to be purchased via Microsoft website or from a hardware computer shop.
+If it’s not installed out of the box, then it has to be purchased via Microsoft website or from a hardware computer shop.
 Excel is typically harder to use, especially for beginners, when compared to Google Sheets.